agastya3636/Chuk-Chuk/README.md

 ## Features

-- Retrieve live status of any train by providing its train number.
+- Retrieve the live status of any train by providing its train number.
-- View details such as train name, current station, scheduled arrival and departure times, current status, and more.
+- View details such as train name, current station, scheduled arrival and departure times, and current status.
 - Get updates on delays, expected arrival times, and platform information (if available).

 ## Technologies Used